Consistent least squares estimation in population-size-dependent branching processes: Introduction

-In this paper, we derive the first \emph{$C$-consistent} estimators $\widehat{\vc \theta}_n$ for any set of parameters $\vc \theta$ of \emph{parametric} PSDBPs (under some regularity conditions); in particular, this leads to the first $C$-consistent estimators for the carrying capacity $K$.
-The key idea behind our $C$-consistent estimators is to embed the $Q$-consistent MLEs $\hat{m}_n(z)$ and their conditional limit ${m}^{\uparrow}(z)$ in the objective function of a weighted least squares estimator, with weights $ \hat{w}_n(z):= \hat{w}_n(z;Z_0,\dots, Z_n)$.
-As detailed in Section \ref{sec:wlse}, this estimator differs from classical least squares estimators for stochastic processes (see for instance \cite{klimko1978conditional}) where the sum is taken over the successive times $i=1,\dots,n$ rather than the population sizes $z\geq 1$.
-To establish $C$-consistency and asymptotic normality of $\widehat{\vc \theta}_n$, we build on the asymptotic properties of $\hat{m}_n(z)$ and overcome several new technical challenges which arise due to the almost sure extinction of the process, as well as the implicit form of the estimator $ \widehat{\vc \theta}_n$ and the fact that it includes an infinite sum.
+which is a modification of the classical least squares estimators for stochastic processes, where the sum is taken over the successive times rather than the population sizes (see for instance \cite{klimko1978conditional}).
+To establish $C$-consistency and asymptotic normality of $\widehat{\vc \theta}_n$, we build on the asymptotic properties of $\hat{m}_n(z)$ and overcome several new technical challenges which arise due to the almost sure extinction of the process and the fact that $ \widehat{\vc \theta}_n$ includes an infinite sum.

-Many populations, such as the Chatham Island black robins, are studied because they are still alive and conservation measures may need to be taken to preserve them.
+Besides being of theoretical value, the $C$-consistent estimators $\widehat{\vc \theta}_n$ are also practically relevant.
+Indeed, many populations, such as the Chatham Island black robins, are studied precisely because they are still alive and conservation measures may need to be taken to preserve them.
 In these situations, the data should be viewed as being generated under the condition $Z_n>0$.
-This suggests that for many populations (particularly small populations), $C$-consistent estimators may be desirable.
-We demonstrate the quality of our $C$-consistent estimators on simulated data in two contexts: \emph{(i)} on growing populations that are yet to reach carrying capacity, and \emph{(ii)} on (quasi-)stable populations that are fluctuating around the carrying capacity.
-In particular, we compare our $C$-consistent estimators $\widehat{\vc \theta}_n$ with their counterpart obtained by replacing ${m}^{\uparrow}(z, \T)$ with ${m}(z, \T)$ in \eqref{Asss2} (which is not $C$-consistent).
-We find that when the data include small population sizes (such as for the black robins), our $C$-consistent estimators $\widehat{\vc \theta}_n$ outperforms its counterpart.
+This suggests that for many populations (particularly endangered populations), $C$-consistent estimators may be desirable.
+We demonstrate the quality of our $C$-consistent estimators on simulated data in two contexts: \emph{(i)} on (quasi-)stable populations that are fluctuating around the carrying capacity, and \emph{(ii)} on growing populations that are yet to reach carrying capacity.
+In particular, we compare our $C$-consistent estimators $\widehat{\vc \theta}_n$ with the classical least squares estimators (which are not $C$-consistent).
+We find that when the data include small population sizes, where the population is at high risk of extinction (such as for the black robins), our $C$-consistent estimators $\widehat{\vc \theta}_n$ have a smaller bias than classical estimators.
+However when the data do not include these small population sizes, our estimators and classical estimators give similar estimates.
 Finally, we apply our methods to estimate the carrying capacity of the black robin population on Rangatira Island under several PSDBP models.